-- A traumatic event like a blow to the head from a motor vehicle accident, fall, motor vehicle accident or assault
+- A traumatic event like a blow to the head from a motor vehicle accident, fall or assault

 - Non-traumatic injury related to lack of oxygen (anoxia) to the brain possibly from carbon monoxide poisoning, drowning, respiratory or heart failure or related to an organic process like a brain tumor that results in a neurological change

 The brain injury program at PNRC is dedicated to providing services to persons with brain injury with associated impairments and disabilities to help them regain the greatest amount of independence and enjoy the highest quality of life.
 Services will include appropriate intervention along a continuum of care that best fits the needs of the patient from inpatient to outpatient with coordination of available community services.